dobjs/dob/readme.md

 // start debug
 startDebug()

-// you can receive debug info from event event.on("debug", debugInfo: IDebugInfo => {
+// you can receive debug info from dobEvent dobEvent.on("debug", debugInfo: IDebugInfo => {

 })